Logius-standaarden/BOMOS-Fundament/ch02_Context_EN.md

 * They are often a specific reflection of an international standard.
 * They are often intended for a specific, substantive problem:
- * For example ‘vertical’ information exchange for a specific sector: Geo-domain, Education, Healthcare, etc.
+ * For example 'vertical' information exchange for a specific sector: Geo-domain, Education, Healthcare, etc.
- * For example ‘horizontal’: information exchange for a specific function: Purchasing, Invoicing, etc.
+ * For example 'horizontal': information exchange for a specific function: Purchasing, Invoicing, etc.
 * They are often developed and managed in the domain (the sector) and not by formal standardisation organisations.
 * The heart of the standard is the semantics (meaning) and not the technical aspects.